 Or Relais San Maurizio, a former 17th century monastery, with a medical spa and its own Michelin star restaurant serving specialities of Piedmont.
 Click here to check availability and to book Relais San Maurizio.

 Villa Giara in Calosso is a great find.
+Click here to read a review of my stay.
 A boutique hotel which prioritises hospitality and a stylish, refined vibe.
 It offers wi-fi, air conditioning, an outdoor pool and magical panoramic views.
 Click here to check availability and to book Villa Giara.

 Casa del Roseto is a charming guesthouse in Catherine’s village of Belveglio.
 A carefully renovated traditional farmhouse it has a lovely English-style garden surrounded by vineyards and meadows.
 Rooms have wi-fi and flat screen TVs, there’s an outdoor swimming pool and breakfast is included.
 Click here to check availability and to book Casa del Roseto.